darkbloom-dance/homepage/README.md

 We're working on original choreography for Defying Gravity (from Wicked) for our [November 16th showcase](https://www.eyecandybangor.com/product/nov-16-spanksgiving/507)

+⚠️  We will not have class on November 3rd ⚠️

 Wear something comfy to class.
 Don't forget that Galaxy Frog says, "Stay hydrated"!